-Whiplash injuries commonly occur during a motor vehicle accident whereby the driver has been hit from the rear-end or a side impact.
-Whiplash can also occur from other injuries such as diving, sports related injuries or other associated injuries which has disturbed the neck.
+Whiplash injuries commonly occur during a motor vehicle accident whereby the driver has been hit from the front-end, rear-end or a side impact.
+Whiplash can also occur from other injuries such as diving, sports related injuries or other associated head injuries which has disturbed the neck.
 Whiplash is categorised as an acceleration and deceleration mechanism of energy transferred into the neck.
-The injury sustained usually results in a bony, muscular or ligamentous dysfunction typically in the cervical joints of the neck.
-1
+The injury sustained usually results in a bony, muscular or ligamentous dysfunction typically in the cervical joints of the neck1.

 Why do Whiplash (Motor Vehicle Accident) Associated Headaches cause Headaches?

 Whiplash injuries in Brisbane can cause significant headaches and migraines.
 Due to the mechanism of a whiplash injury, the cervical spine is typically affected which results in a SENSITISED BRAINSTEM.
-Due the sensitivity of the brainstem, it results in the Trigemino-cervical nucleus to become affected, which causes pain in the head and neck to be perceived as a headache or migraine.
+The brainstem, specifically the Trigemino-Cervical nucleus, receives signals from various areas of the head via the Trigeminal nerve, and the neck via the Cervical afferent nerves.
+Due to the injury, this often causes what is most easily explained as confusion in the Trigemino-Cervical nucleus, which is interpreted as danger to various areas of the head, and therefore causes pain in the head (usually accompanied by neck pain) in the form or headache or migraine.
 Most often, trauma to the neck such as whiplash injuries can induce many different forms of headaches and migraines such as:

 * Chronic Daily Headache